Yoctol/bottender/website/versioned_docs/version-1.4/api-slack-client.md

 ### Error Handling

 `SlackOAuthClient` uses [axios](https://github.com/axios/axios) as HTTP client.
 We use [axios-error](https://github.com/Yoctol/messaging-apis/tree/master/packages/axios-error) package to wrap API error instances for better formatting error messages.
-Directly `console.log` on the error instance will return the formatted message.
+Calling `console.log` with the error instance returns the formatted message..
 If you'd like to get the axios `request`, `response`, or `config`, you can still get them via those keys on the error instance.

 ```js
 client.callMethod(method, body).catch(error => {